KostadinovShalon/VictorianElectionViolenceCrawl/README.md

   * Values: slow (default) | fast
   * Description: when mode is slow, OCRs are downloaded.
 To achieve this, the system must login into the BNA site, and sometimes this may slowdown the project.
 When mode is fast, the OCRs are omitted (thus, no login is required).
 * **generate_json**
-  * Values: true (default) | false
+  * Values: false (default) | true
   * Description: when this option is true, a json file is generated at Crawler/Records.
-If it is set to false, no json file is generated and search results are only stored at the database. **This value is only considered when mode is set to fast**
+If it is set to false, no json file is generated and search results are only stored at the database.

-An example of a crawl with advanced search, fast mode and no json generation is obtained by typing `scrapy crawl BNA -a search=advanced -a mode=fast -a generate_json=false`
+An example of a crawl with advanced search, fast mode and json generation is obtained by typing `scrapy crawl BNA -a search=advanced -a mode=fast -a generate_json=true`

 #### WNO
 To crawl on the WNO site, search terms are defined in [Crawler/spiders/BNA_search_input.csv](/Crawler/spiders/WNO_search_input.csv).
 The format is the following